SuhailAhmadMir/gitops/README.md

 Notes to the developer:
 - Attached *.html is just for reference.
-It will get generated every time when we execute the ZAP scan and html report argument is been passed.
+It will get generated every time when we execute the ZAP scan and html report argument is been passed

 ### Reference